jamesboyman2/jamesboyman2.github.io/_dsposts/2020-01-16-Boston_Construction_Permits.md

 ##### 2. Post lectures covering the necessary theory and context for the week.

-These lectures provided insight into how an expert in the field thought about the specific aspect of cognitive behavioral therapy covered that week.
-By using stories and examples, the lecturer also made the material more relevant to students, reinforcing the need to learn the material to accomplish the student's goal of helping clients.
+These lectures provided insight into how an expert in the field thought about the sub-topic of cognitive behavioral therapy covered that week.
+By using stories and examples, the lecturer also made the material more relevant to students, reinforcing the student's intrinsic motivation to learn the material to accomplish the ultimate goal of helping clients.

 ##### 3. Post a written case for students to review, followed by open-ended questions about the case for students to answer in the learning management system.
 Student answers would be visible only to the instructor.

 Asking students to respond to a case provided an opportunity for students to practice the skills taught in the lecture in a professional context.
 The case questions dealt with risk factors and interventions, the same types of assessments students would need to make with real clients.
-Furthermore, the written questions provided an effective means of scaffolding learning activities, building students up with a low stakes, ungraded formative assessment leading to the more complex video role play with a partner later in the week.
+Furthermore, the written questions provided an effective means of scaffolding learning activities, building students up with a low stakes, ungraded formative assessment leading to a more complex video role play with a partner later in the week.

 ##### 4. Post a video of actors roleplaying the weekly topic in a cognitive behavioral therapy  session.